Sharing Your Health Data

 The change in access and control of your health data means that you will now have more responsibility for your health data, and keeping it safe.
 You will have the ability to readily authorize third-party applications (apps) to access to your health data.
 You should educate yourself on the risks and benefits of authorizing access to your health data, and protecting your health data should be your top priority.

-As a Member, you always have the ability to use GHCMyChartSM, which is GHC-SCW's portal to access your health data.
-Visit https://ghcscw.com/ghcmychart#/ to learn more about GHCMyChartSM and sign-up for an account.
+As a Member, you always have the ability to use GHCMyChartSM, which is GHC-SCW’s portal to access your health data.
+Visit GHCMyChartSM to learn more and sign up for an account.

 If you want to use a third-party app to access your data, the app will use the Patient Access API.
 When using the Patient Access API, you will need to authenticate your identity by using your GHCMyChartSM username and password.
 Requiring this authentication with a username and password helps protect your health data and make sure only apps you authorize can access your health data.
 You can terminate access to any authorized app, at any time, in GHCMyChartSM.

 You can decide which third-party apps, if any, you would like to use by downloading the app on your smartphone, computer, tablet, etc. and then you can check if the app is connected to GHC-SCW.
 The information that can be accessed by third-party apps includes the following information for as long as we maintain it in our records: